Use identifier syntax in event subscriber arguments

 }

-Old syntax: event name in single quotes — no navigability.
+String syntax: the event name in single quotes has no navigability.

 codeunit 50100 MyCodeunit